woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 In that moment we no longer see the tape as realitybecause we are seeing it as merely a tape, as merely a program.Since the purpose of a tape is to present itself as reality, the<u>instant</u> its lack of reality is exposed the program simply stopsrunning.
 The tape disappears.
 The program, the tape, the act,the number, the thought — whatever we want to call it — justgoes back to where it came from.
 In that instant of awarenessthere is no mind anymore; there is only Being.
 Who or what does the noticing?
 The mind cannot do itbecause the mind is inescapably stuck in its dreams, in itsmanufactured version of reality.
 Only the Self, only the Beingcan be aware.
 It is awareness.
 The moment the Self noticesthat the particular tape running at that moment is simply atape and not reality, the moment the Self notices the programas a program — in that moment the program that was runningsimply disappears.
 In that moment there is only the Self, thereis no mind. <u>Metaphorically</u> speaking, in that moment the Selfhas awakened, the wave has discovered it is the Ocean.
 But in the next moment another tape will be called upand run as a response to stimuli from the environment.
 In this<u>metaphor</u>, if the Self identifies with this tape and sees it asreality, then, so to speak, the Self is caught once more; thenthe Being has been sucked into the illusion once again.
 AgainIt has fallen asleep.
-Once more It has become identified with the mind, with the automatic stimulus-response mechanism.Now the survival programming of the mechanism is in thedrI'ver's seat.
+Once more It has become identified with the mind, with the automatic stimulus-response mechanism.Now the survival programming of the mechanism is in thedriver's seat.
 Then at some point another moment comes when theSelf notices a program as a program, notices a tape as simplya projected version of Reality itself.
 The tape vanishes; it canno longer present itself as real.
 In that instant the Self can besaid to be awakened once more.
 So it goes, back and forth.
 Self awakens from its long<u>slumber</u> for a moment, then goes back to sleep again.
 Andagain It awakens, only to return to sleep once more.
 In thebeginning the Self awakens only <u>fitfully</u>.
 It is like someoneengrossed in a vivid dream trying to remember that it is onlya dream — and the moment she does, of course, the dream isno longer there.
 It is like someone in a deep <u>hallucination</u> try-ing to remember that the hallucination is not real.
 In the beginning this process seems difficult becausethe moments of awareness are few and far between.
 But thatis just the appearance. **The moment of awareness itself is not difficult because awareness is not a doingness of any kind.
 The Self does not exist in time or space; it is not engaged in any activity, striving or effort.
 So awareness is not something that is done; it simply is.
 It simply happens.**
 If awareness of a tape is an effort then it is not aware-ness, it is something being done by the mind.
 For the mind isall about effort and struggle and striving; the mind can neverbe effortless since it is always in one way or another trying tobe somewhere other than where it is.
 Awareness, not being of the mind, is effortless.
 It takesplace outside of the whole stimulus-response mechanism, andisn’t an activity.
-It is not actI've, but <u>passI've</u>.
+It is not active, but <u>passI've</u>.
 The difference can be seen in a metaphor suggested byOsho.
 Imagine waiting in a train station where we are to meetour lover.
-We actI'vely watch the doors; we are looking for aparticular face, our lover's face.
+We actively watch the doors; we are looking for aparticular face, our lover's face.
 We are not interested in otherfaces.
-This is actI've awareness.
+This is active awareness.
 This is mind.
 Mind is lookingfor a result; it is looking for something in particular.
-Now imagine sitting by the side of a rI'ver in autumn,watching the leaves on the rI'ver float by.
+Now imagine sitting by the side of a river in autumn,watching the leaves on the river float by.
 As each leaf passesby, it is noticed without effort.
 No leaf is more important thanany other, yet no leaf passes by without being noticed.
 Thereis no concern for results, there is no end in view.
 There is justa choiceless, silent watching. **This is passI've awareness.
 This is awareness by the Self; indeed, it is the Self.
 Each leaf is sim-ply noticed and let go; there is no concern about it.**
 This is what one does with one's tapes, programs,thoughts, feelings, sensations, models, acts and demands. **We simply notice whatever comes up, whatever is running, with bare attention.
 Nothing is added; no judgment, no evaluation,no feeling that it’s good or bad, or that it should or shouldn't be there.**
 **We simply allow what is there to be there, and notice it without encouragement or <u>condemnation</u>.
 Adding encour-agement, condemnation, judgment, evaluation, or anything else would be doing something with the tape/story, and pure awareness is a non-doingness.**
 We allow each leaf — each tape — to come into ourawareness without desire or avoidance, and we allow it toleave without clinging or pushing.
 There are no preferences.Each thought is allowed to come in and it’s allowed to go.
 Itis simply noticed without adding anything. **And if the mind does add something to it, then the addition is also simply noticed.**